commonlims/commonlims/docs/frontend.md

 We use the following convention for naming actions: `[RESOURCE_NAME]_[ACTION]_[REQUEST|SUCCESS|FAILURE]`, where ACTION is usually (but not necessarily) an HTTP method.
 For example: 'USER_TASKS_GET_SUCCESS'.
 Each action should be wrapped in its own function, such as userTasksGetSuccess().
 In addition, you will want to create a thunk wrapper for any asynchronous API calls, such as userTasksGet().

 Every action should be handled in the corresponding reducer file.

+### Testing Redux-connected components

+When writing tests, there is a trick to importing Redux-connected components, i.e. components exported in this way:

+`export default connect(mapStateToProps, mapDispatchToProps)(MyComponent);`

+In addition to the default export, the component should also be made available as a named export, like so:

+`export class MyComponent extends React.Component {}`

+In the test, import the __named__ export by enclosing it in curly braces, like so:

+`import { MyComponent } from 'app/views/myComponent';`

+You can then test the component like any other.